DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Conclusion

-The existence of CP-Bench allows for systematically evaluating more design choices, including newer LLMs, additional frameworks (e.g., integer linear programming solvers), more coding LLM techniques (e.g. retrieval-augmented documentation), or supervised fine-tuning; the latter would require a training dataset of constraint models and problem descriptions.
-While our benchmark contains more diverse combinatorial problems, they often originate from textbooks, whereas industrial problems typically involve more data, complex constraints, and elaborate descriptions—though rarely available publicly.
-Future work could also explore multi-turn interactions, where a user and system iteratively refine the model.
-Finally, while this paper focused on evaluating model correctness, experimenting with scaled-up problem instances and solving times is worth investigating, with interesting directions being learning to model efficiently or to re-model for efficiency.
+The existence of DCP-Bench-Open allows for systematically evaluating additional design choices, including newer LLMs, additional modeling or solving frameworks (e.g., different CP solvers, or directly modeling for integer linear programming solvers or SAT solvers), more coding LLM techniques (e.g. retrieval-augmented documentation), or supervised fine-tuning of LLMs.
+The latter would require a training dataset of constraint models and problem descriptions, in addition to the use of DCP-Bench-Open as evaluation dataset.
+While our benchmark contains diverse and realistic combinatorial problems, they often originate from textbooks.
+Large-scale industrial problems typically involve more data, many constraints and objectives, and elaborate descriptions, though these are rarely publicly available.
+Future work could also explore multi-turn interactions for modelling with LLMs, where a user and system iteratively refine the model through conversation and trial-and-error.
+Finally, while this paper focused on evaluating model correctness, adding more instances in DCP-Bench-Open is straightforward.
+This opens the door to also evaluating modeling efficiency across multiple instances, allowing in turn to connect to LLM-driven multiple model generation, model selection based on efficiency as well as solver selection and algorithm configuration.

-\begin{ack} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant No. 101002802, CHAT-Opt) \end{ack}
+\begin{acks} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant No. 101002802, CHAT-Opt), and from the Flemish Government under “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen”. \end{acks}